 Transfers of your personal data outside the EEA

-Your personal data may be transferred outside of the EEA from time to time to members or businesses within the M&G and Prudential group, trusted service providers and other third parties.
+Your personal data may be transferred outside of the UK and EEA from time to time to members or businesses within the M&G plc Group, trusted service providers and other third parties.
 These other countries have different, and sometimes lower, standards of data protection than those in the EEA.

 We require third parties to keep your personal data confidential and secure.
 We will ensure that suitable protection is maintained at all times by ensuring that appropriate safeguards are in place.
 But where we are required by law to disclose, we may not always have control over the terms under which we are required to share your personal data.
 We will make sure that any disclosure is lawful.

-We will retain your personal information for as long as is necessary for the purposes described above.
+We will retain your personal data for as long as is necessary for the purposes described above.

 Our general retention period is 7 years from the date that our relationship with you, or the client with which you are connected, ends.
 We keep personal data for as long as it is required by us to perform our contractual obligations, or where longer to meet our legal or regulatory obligations.

-We may keep your data for longer where this is necessary for statistical and historical research purposes.
-However, where we do this we will ensure all personally identifiable information is removed where technically feasible.
-We will maintain the security and protection of any information we hold.
+We may keep your personal data for longer where this is necessary for statistical and historical research purposes.
+However, where we do this we will ensure all personal data is removed where technically feasible.
+We will maintain the security and protection of any personal data we hold.

 Profiling and Automated Decision Making